Abel Tasman: Second major voyage

 Tasman left Batavia on 30 January 1644 on his second voyage with three ships: Limmen, Zeemeeuw and the tender Braek.
 He followed the south coast of New Guinea eastwards in an attempt to find a passage to the eastern side of New Holland.
-However, he missed the Torres Strait between New Guinea and Australia, probably due to the numerous reefs and islands obscuring potential routes, and continued his voyage by following the shore of the Gulf of Carpentaria westwards along the north Australian coast.
+However, he missed the Torres Strait between New Guinea and Australia and continued his voyage by following the shore of the Gulf of Carpentaria westwards along the north Australian coast.
 He mapped the north coast of Australia, making observations on New Holland and its people.
-He arrived back in Batavia in August 1644.
+He arrived back in Batavia about seven months later, in August 1644.

 From the point of view of the Dutch East India Company, Tasman's explorations were a disappointment: he had neither found a promising area for trade nor a useful new shipping route.
 Although Tasman was received courteously on his return, the company was upset that Tasman had not fully explored the lands he found, and decided that a more "persistent explorer" should be chosen for any future expeditions.
 For over a century, until the era of James Cook, Tasmania and New Zealand were not visited by Europeans; mainland Australia was visited, but usually only by accident.